Preserve Family Treasures

 but you can save your legacy.

-Discover guidelines for what to save and what to give to new homes.
+Discover guidelines for what to save from your family treasures and what to give to new homes.

-Follow action plans that take you from overwhelm to peace no matter how long you have until you must decrease your household items.
+Follow action plans that take you from downsizing overwhelm to peace no matter how long you have until you must decrease your household items and save your family legacy.

 Become a better genealogy researcher by organizing your most valuable family history records.